-- Water your Japanese maple tree properly during the fall season.
-When the ground freezes, trees are deprived of water.
-They can suffer winter damage as a result.
-Young ones are especially susceptible, but trees of any age can profit from a proper fall watering regimen.
-Providing them with adequate water at the correct time in autumn will go a long way toward helping them get through winter in good shape.
-Please consult my FAQ on watering trees in fall.
+Water your Japanese maple tree consistently during the fall season (at least once a week).
+Once the ground freezes, trees are deprived of water, and they can suffer winter damage as a result.
+Young trees are especially susceptible—but trees of any age can benefit from a proper fall watering regimen.

-- Apply 3-4 inches of mulch around your Japanese maple tree.
-But do not apply mulch right up against the trunk (that invites pests such as voles to gnaw at it) -- keep the mulch a few inches away from the trunk.
+Apply 3 to 4 inches of mulch around your Japanese maple tree, but not right up against the trunk—this could invite pests like voles to gnaw at it.
+Instead, keep the mulch a few inches away from the trunk and apply it out to the drip line (i.e., the edge of the canopy).
 Mulch insulates the root zone and helps retain moisture.

-- Do not fertilize too late in the year.
-Fertilizer spurs new growth.
-The best times to apply fertilizer are when the tree has a healthy portion of the growing season still lying ahead of it: namely, spring and early summer.
-By contrast, if you fertilize in late summer or in fall, the resulting new growth does not have enough time to harden off.
-Such branches are more susceptible to winter damage.
+The best time of the year to apply fertilizer is when a healthy portion of the growing season remains—namely, spring and early summer.
+By contrast, if you fertilize in late summer or fall, the resulting new growth does not have enough time to harden before cold temperatures set in.
+These branches are more susceptible to winter damage.